-- Explain concerns to employee. - Briefly review progressive discipline steps with employee. - Explain in detail what is unacceptable, and state specifically what is expected. - Place a Performance Improvement Plan following attached format, signed by all attending the conference, in employee's file, along with details of the conversation (template attached at the end of this Appendix).
+- Explain concerns to employee. - Briefly review progressive discipline steps with employee. - Explain in detail what is unacceptable, and state specifically what is expected. - Place a Performance Improvement Plan following the attached format, signed by all attending the conference, in employee's file, along with details of the conversation (template available in Section 17).